|Jan 04, 2013, 01:10 PM|

 The Best and the Last

 People ask which is the best radio.
 There is no best.
 The best is the one that you can’t afford or that will be released 6 months after you buy the one you bought.
 So don’t worry about the best, concern yourself with what will work for you, your budget and your flying style.
 All of the major brands are good.
 And there are many “off brands” that are pretty good as well.

 Some people want to buy the radio that will last them a lifetime.
-Well, even and entry level computer radio can fulfill that, if your requirements never exceed the capability of the radio.
+Well, even an entry level computer radio can fulfill that, if your requirements never exceed the capability of the radio.
 But the fact is that we all get the bug to upgrade.
 So my suggestion is to look at something you feel will last you 3 to 5 years.
 Who knows what you will want in a radio 5 years from now.
 Ten years ago we did not have 2.4 GHz radios or radios that could be upgraded over the internet.
 So forget the forever radio.
 In the world of computers and electronics, 5 years is forever.

 Now that we have covered the basics it is time for you to ask questions.
-Read the advertisements, look at the boxes, talk to friends and ask your questions.
+Read the advertisements, look at the boxes, talk to friends and ask your questions here.
 We are all here to help.

 There's a ton of info to digest out there and even brand names aren't always what we think but I've read a lot and even still find myself looking for answers that aren't that easily found.
 Thanks for contributing a bit to the answer side of this puzzle.
 I found the part about getting at least 6 channels the most important part of your message.
 Although I don't have a bird with more than 5 now, I will eventually (flaps, retracts).
 After my last flight I think I'll be sticking with Spektrum and compatible lines of receivers except for the little birds that I won't be flying more than 50 feet or so from me.